 If Agile is about anything, it’s about preserving options.
 Incremental progress is what we do, but what we purposely refrain from doing goes a long way toward safeguarding our ability to make choices in the future.
 When splitting software stories, our chances of fostering successful outcomes are improved to the extent that we keep our options open!

-When we deliver at the end of an iteration, we’re committing to the elimination of certain options.
+A commitment to delivering at the end of an iteration, implies a commitment to the elimination of certain options.
 What we don’t commit to is our inventory of unexercised options.

 Commitment is a loaded term, because we are more familiar with the term in a social context such as in an intimate relationship where an unwillingness to make a commitment has strong moral overtones.
 The unwillingness to close off other opportunities in a budding relationship makes a determined outcome of happily ever after somewhat unlikely.
 In this context, keeping one’s options open is more along the lines of unfinished business.
 Good luck with that.

 In contrast, for many of life’s decisions, we don’t need to commit to some specific pre-determined outcome so much as we just need some favorable outcome: most any scenario that leads to a winning hand will suffice.
 In this context, the concept of commitment is just the tipping point of probabilistic outcomes, where a winning strategy starts with knowing when to keep one’s options open.

 The sense of the term we’re interested in here is more along the lines of what we find in poker, where reluctance to commit is expressed by checking.
 The alternative acts of raising or calling all invoke a greater commitment.
 Folding is also commitment, where the declaration extinguishes all the the possible outcomes that existed in the moment before the act; the probable and the unlikely alike.